Astros vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Astros Betting Records & Stats

-- The Astros have won 47 of the 80 games they were listed as the moneyline favorite this season (58.8%).
+- The Astros have gone 48-33 in games they were listed as the moneyline favorite (winning 59.3% of those games).

-- The Astros have an implied moneyline win probability of 57.4% in this matchup.
+- The Astros have an implied moneyline win probability of 57.4% in this game.

-- Houston has combined with opponents to hit the over on the total 58 times this season for a 58-60-2 record against the over/under.
+- In the 121 games in which oddsmakers have set an over/under for Houston, it has combined with opponents to go over the total 59 times (59-60-2).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!